Consider serving in Berlin for one or two years through a Charrette Lab.

 Learn Together: Learning is richer when done in community.
 Not only will you learn from Berliners, local site leaders and fellow participants, you’ll also learn from long-term staff, visiting leaders and teams.

 Learn to Speak: We want you to get beyond bitte and danke and have conversations in German.
-To equip you, you’ll attend language school half-days during your first six months.
+To equip you, you’ll attend language school half-days during your first year.
 Before you know it, you’ll be throwing out words like rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz.
 Or at least you will be able to look it up in a dictionary!

 Learn to Navigate: Serving in a metropolis like Berlin is no easy task.
 We’ll give you the skills to navigate the challenges with regular interactive forums or “track days.”
 You’ll learn about the significance of the city in urban theology workshops.
 You’ll be prepared to integrate into the German capital with cultural intelligence sessions.
 You’ll be given various tools for exploring and deepening your faith during spiritual formation days.